nodejitsu/handbook/ReadMe.md

 functionality.
 Haibu also contains a plugin system, so you can easily add even more functionality.

-haibu builds on this concept of "drones" and exposes a robust and granular API for interacting with your node.js applications.
+Haibu builds on this concept of "drones" and exposes a robust and granular API for interacting with your node.js applications.
 At a low level, haibu's API is exposed as a RESTFul HTTP webservice.
 Any system that supports basic HTTP requests can communicate with a haibu server.
 If you are working in Node.js,